Anurag787303/math_quiz_webapp/Readme.md

    - The message "Data from backend" is fetched from the backend via the frontend.

-To check you pages, you just have to put route.
+To check your pages, you just have to put this route in the browser.
    - Login: `localhost:3000/login`.
    - Dashboard: `localhost:3000/dashboard`.
    - Fill in the blanks: `localhost:3000/fill`.